Zarryos/Micro-blogging-platform/README.md

 I decided to not include CoreData in this version, since there is already some image caching.
 However, if I had more time I would use it (because I'm always assuming the server response is slow).
 #### Testing
 The only limits that tests have is the component's usage thought by the developers.
 In order to keep sleeping this weekend I've decided to implement two tests : Objects inits & APICalls measured.
 Of course, there could be a lot more tests implemented.

+## Time spent
+The repartition of time used to make this project is the following :
+- [x] 4 hours initial researchs on SwiftUI/Combine documentation, who did indirectly helped in this project.
+- [x] 1 hour on project design, app scketch & technical choices
+- [x] 5 hours on main project development
+- [x] 0.5 hour on tests
+- [x] 3 hours on project documentation

+For a total of 13.5 hours.
+I've enjoyed this time, it's good working with Swift again !

 ## Contribute
 Even if this app shows only some basics, i'm always trying to improve and any feedback would be appreciated.